jumpingjoy/watchnationpro/index.md

 ##### Is the smartwatch compatible with Android OS?
 The Google Wear OS runs on many smartwatches such as LG, Fossil, etc. The Wear OS is more compatible with android smartphones.
 The downside of Wear OS is that its compatibility is limited with Apple devices.

-When the Wear OS smarwatch is connected with Android, Google Assistant helps you convert speech-to-text and is very convenient to answer emails and texts.
+When the Wear OS smartwatch is connected with Android, Google Assistant helps you convert speech-to-text and is very convenient to answer emails and texts.
 Note that Wear OS speech-to-text features will not work with iPhone.

 ##### Is the smartwatch compatible with iOS?
 Apple Watch works only with iPhone.